Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility Location: Related Work

+Beyond counterfactual explanations, several streams of work address the explainability of optimization solutions or build on neighboring problem formulations.
+We highlight here three that share themes with our setting but pursue different goals.

-We close this section by highlighting works that aim to explain solutions without taking a counterfactual explanation view. \citet{aigner2024framework} introduce an additional objective to the optimization problem to enhance its explainability, penalizing deviations from historical solutions. \citet{goerigk2023framework} propose an interpretable model to explain solutions of optimization problems.
-They consider uncertainty in the cost parameters, and construct a decision tree where each leaf corresponds to an optimal solution for a particular region of the cost space.
+A first stream constructs explanations without adopting a counterfactual perspective. \citet{aigner2024framework} introduce an additional objective into the optimization problem to enhance explainability, penalizing deviations from historical solutions.
+While this improves interpretability, it does not provide explicit changes in the covariates needed to achieve a desired solution. \citet{goerigk2023framework} propose an interpretable model in which a decision tree partitions the cost-parameter space, with each leaf corresponding to an optimal solution for a region of that space.
+This approach does not generalize to contextual optimization problems with endogenous uncertainty.

+A second stream is inverse optimization, and in particular contextual inverse optimization \citep{contextinverseopt}, where the covariates and the observed decisions are known but the underlying objective parameters are hidden.
+This is the inverse of our setting: we instead seek covariate changes that lead to a decision \emph{not} observed in the data, while satisfying a set of desired requirements.

+A third stream is sensitivity analysis, which examines the range of covariate changes that leave the optimal decision unchanged and can therefore be viewed as providing a factual explanation.
+In contrast, our approach provides prescriptive information to stakeholders: it identifies the minimal environmental shifts required to move from a current optimal solution to a preferred alternative.